-The Non-Financial Reporting Directive (NFRD) is currently being revised and will be replaced by the Corporate Sustainability Reporting Directive (CSRD) in 2024.
 The CSRD sets standards and obligations for non-financial reporting.
-In particular, it requires those concerned to monitor and publish an non-financial balance sheet, in addition to the financial balance sheet.
-Its objective is to improve the accuracy and reliability of information and to standardize this information in a report published according to European standards.
+In particular, it requires those concerned to monitor and publish a non-financial balance sheet, in addition to the financial balance sheet.
+Its objective is to improve the accuracy and reliability of information and standardize this information in a report published according to European standards.